Skip to Main Content

 • Social Cognition

 Steve Chang is an Associate Professor of Psychology and of Neuroscience at Yale University.
-He is also a member of the Wu Tsai Institute and the Kavli Institute for Neuroscience at Yale.
-He is the co-Director of Undergraduate Studies of Yale's Neuroscience (NSCI) major.
+He is a member of the Wu Tsai Institute and the Kavli Institute for Neuroscience at Yale.
+He is the co-Director of Graduate Studies for Yale's Interdepartmental Neuroscience Program (INP), and the co-Director of Undergraduate Studies for Yale's Neuroscience (NSCI) major.
 His research aims to understand the neural circuit mechanisms of social cognition and social decision-making.
 Major research approaches include using naturalistic social interaction paradigms combined with state-of-the-art behavioral and neural technologies.
 The ultimate goal of the research program is to elucidate the neural mechanisms underlying social cognition and to learn how these processes may be disrupted in psychiatric conditions with social deficits.